DracoBlue/jsb/README.md

 -------

-Include the JsBehaviourToolkit into your website with the following meta tag (right after the mootools definition):
+Include the JsBehaviourToolkit into your website with the following meta tag (before you define any behaviours):

     <script type="text/javascript" src="js/JsBehaviourToolkit.js"> </script>